Belal-Almokhtar/Sales-Performance-Data-Warehouse-Analytics/README.md

 - Which product categories perform best in terms of quantity sold and profit?
 - What are the monthly trends for revenue, profit, and units sold?
 - Which suppliers contribute most to overall performance?

-### 🔹 Inventory Management
-- Which products frequently go out of stock across branches?
-- What are the stockout patterns by category, supplier, and location?
-- How do inventory shortages affect sales and customer satisfaction?

 ### 🔹 Customer Analytics
 - What is customer purchasing behaviour by age group, gender, city, and loyalty level?